-"Miami consistently ranks as among the top five cities with the highest pedestrian and bicycle crash rates in the country, underscoring a critical need to adopt solutions to accommodate multiple modes of transportation in a safe and reliable manner," said City of Miami District 2 Commissioner Ken Russell, who also serves as Chairman of the Miami DDA.
-"This workshop will lay a strong foundation to achieve this for the thousands of residents and visitors who populate our city streets on a daily basis."
+"Miami is consistently one of the top cities in the country for pedestrian and bicycle crashes - a statistic that can be avoided through solutions that give everyone safe and reliable access to our city streets," said City of Miami District 2 commissioner Ken Russell, who also serves as chairman of the Miami DDA.
+"This workshop will put the right pieces in place to achieve this for the thousands of residents and visitors who come into our district each day."